 Best budget soundbases Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars and soundbases you can buy in 2021.

-There is a surefire way to get better sound out of your TV without filling your room with speakers – or even having to make space for a soundbar.
+Good news: there is a surefire way to get better sound out of your TV without filling your lounge with speakers – or even having to make space for a soundbar.
 It's called a soundbase, and the beauty of it is that it's wide, flat, and it sits directly underneath your telly, (as opposed to a soundbar that sits in front of it and thus requires more room).

 A soundbase is a handy, space-saving solution for situations (read: room dimensions) where a 'bar just isn't practical, and if you plump for one of the ones listed below, it'll give your TV far more oomph and quality in the sound department.
 If you like the look of one of the models, simply click on the attached, in-depth What Hi-Fi? review; you'll soon know the product as well as if it were rested in the palm of your hand.

 Q Acoustics seems to be in for a penny, in for a pound when it comes to boosting your TV's sound.
 From speakers to soundbars and now soundbases, the British company has turned out brilliant-sounding products.
 This particular product even won What Hi-Fi?'s coveted 2019 Award for the the best soundbase currently on the market – so you know you're buying quality.
 The M2 is sturdy enough to sit comfortably underneath a fairly big-screen TV.
 It can handle weight of up to 25kg, which is a few kilos more than most 65in LCD TVs.
 You'll find ARC-compatible HDMI, optical, RCA and 3.5mm inputs, and it supports streaming over Bluetooth, too.

 Read the full review: Q Acoustics M2